BaldLee/hfuse/README.md

 2. Tiling is hard, but I don't want to note them here.
 3. Kernels can be imporved by PTX.
 There are some details.
 Refer ptx doc for anything.
    1. `mma.sync.aligned`.
 The mma instrcution.
+      1. A simple example locates in `examples/mma_example.cu`.
    2. `cp.async.ca`.
 Copy data from global mem to shared mem asynchronously.
       1. A simple example locates in `examples/cp_async_example.cu`.
    3. `ldmatrix.sync.aligned`.
 Load matrices from shared mem for mma instruction.
 It is in warp level.
+      1. A simple example locates in `examples/ldmatrix.cu`.